SamaadTurner/system-health-monitor/README.md

 # System Health Monitor

-A lightweight Python script that logs CPU and memory usage to a local file and alerts if usage exceeds defined thresholds.
+A lightweight Python script that logs CPU and memory usage to a local file.
 ## Features

 - Logs timestamped CPU and memory usage